DiamondLightSource/PySIMRecon/docs/sections/installation.md

 4. Install the requirements from the conda_requirements.txt file `conda install --file conda_requirements.txt`.
 If there are any issues with this step, please refer to the [requirements](#requirements) section.
 5. Install the package with pip, now that the requirements have been met `python -m pip install .` The argument `-e` can be added if you want it install it in editable mode.

+##### Optional packages

+It is recommened that you also install the tqdm package.
+Although not required, this allows the display of progress bars during processing.

+conda install tqdm

 If you have any problems installing this package, please open an issue.